 Personally, however, I don't seem to think about grooming until my annual spring cleaning.
 Clean your house, wax your face.
 Prune those grasses, shrubs and bushy brows.
 My problem is that I can never go the same place twice because my neighborhood shops go out of business.
 Perhaps the yearly de-forestation of my face is a deal breaker.

-At work on Saturday, I thought about asking some friends where, and if, they get their brows done.
+Saturday, I was working so I thought about asking some friends where, and if, they get their brows done.
 "How often to you get your eyebrows waxed?"
 “Are you going to get your eyebrows waxed soon?"
 "Do you wax your eyebrows yourself or have it done?"

 Maybe I was just sensitive because of my own unibrow, but it didn't matter how I worded it, it sounded bad.
 I may as well come out and say.
 “Hey, you should really think about cleaning up all that scraggly stuff growing where your eyebrows used to be."